 Cream Cheese Frosting

 - In a medium bowl add your softened cream cheese, room temperature butter, powdered sugar and vanilla16 ounces softened cream cheese, ½ cup unsalted butter, 1 cup powdered sugar, 1 tablespoon vanilla extract

-- Mix on medium speed for about 2-3 minutes until it is all light a fluffy
+- Mix on medium speed for about 2-3 minutes until it is all light and fluffy

 Frosting the cake